Whitwell, Isle of Wight

-Whitwell is a small village located on the south of the Isle of Wight, approximately 5 kilometres north-west of Ventnor, the village's nearest town.
-At the 2011 Census the appropriate civil parish was Niton and Whitwell.
-In addition to this, it is about five minutes away from its neighbouring small villages of Godshill and Niton, the latter of which, Whitwell forms a civil parish.
+Whitwell is a small village and former civil parish, now in the parish of Niton and Whitwell, on the south of the Isle of Wight, England, approximately 5 kilometres north-west of Ventnor, the village's nearest town.
+In addition to this, it is about five minutes away from its neighbouring small villages of Godshill and Niton.
 According to 2001 census data, the total population of the village was 578.
 There is a variety of stone and thatched housing, as well as some more modern housing, the most recent of which was completed in 2006.

 Whitwell's small size has led it to become a very close-knit community with a range of amenities including a garage, a 700-year-old church, the oldest pub on the island, dating back from the 15th century and a post office, which was recently re-located to a new premises inside the church bell tower.
 A trout farm is located towards Nettlecombe, with three lakes covering 1.5 acre.
 The waters are well stocked with carp, roach and tench.

 Whitwell is named after the "White Well" inside the village.
 The well was visited by many during medieval times on pilgrimages, and now well dressing occurs annually each summer.
 Across Whitwell, six more old water standards can be seen.
 They were built in 1887 by William Spindler.
 Half the cost of installing the wells was covered by William Spindler himself, the remainder by people of the village.
 The water was supplied by Mr Granville Ward from a spring on his land at Bierley.